rcliao/ngConf-2017-notes/thoughts.md

 Angular supports Dependency Injection from the framework level.
 This allows Angular to do testing without any sort of magic.
 One who understands Dependency Injection would know how testing works behind the scene.

+## Actionable items

+- [ ] Implement the webpack build system
+- [ ] Integrate webpack build with Angular
+- [ ] Load up bundle files from server side macro
+- [ ] (Optional) Figure out a way to do live-reload for dev environment
+- [ ] (POC) Convert an AngularJS app to Angular
+- [ ] Rewrite in house UI framework into Angular as core
+	- [ ] Or pick up a existing UI framework

+## Labs

+This section will contain a couple laboratory type of ideas like using Redux.

+### Observables

+There are a lot of operators provided out of box from RxJS with Observables.
+Angular has Observables built in and thus easily to take advantage of Observables.

+### Redux

+Why Redux?
+Why not just pass the data down as `@Input` and `@Output`?

+Redux allows the engineer to code the code in Plain JS or Plain TypeScript to handle domain specific logic and its state.
+This implies the business logic is easily testable without knowing the UI layer.
+Then the UI layer can be pure funcitonal UI componenet (take data and display it).

+Second of all, Redux enforces functional programming (no side effect).
+In my opinion, this will enforce developers to create code that has less runtime error.